adnammit/notes/css.md

     - font-size: given in px or em's
     - font-weight: normal, bold, italic, etc
     - line-height: space between text, given in em's usually

-CODING STYLE
-o "normalize.css": in the treehouse example, normalize.css is used to create a baseline display so that the html will display the same in all browsers. we will then add our own custom css on top of this baseline. o you may select elements multiple times within the same body of code
-    - e.g.: rather than doing one selection for 'body', one for 'h1', etc you may choose to have a 'colorschemes' section, a 'position' section, a 'font' section, etc

-**PROPERTIES**

-MARGIN AND PADDING:
-o using the line "padding: 0 auto;" sets top and bottom margins to zero and balances the margin right and left -- a sneaky, effective way of centering your work o you can assign negative values.
-    - for example: the following code moves the element up (-5px) from the place it normally would have sat with 0 margin, placed 0px left and right, and 0px on the bottom
-	margin: -5px 0 0;
-o what's the difference between using one, two, three and four values for margin/padding?
-    - margin: 10px;
-	* sets all margins to 10px
-    - margin: 5px 0;
-	* sets top and bottom margins to 5px, left and right margins to 0
-    - margin: 5px 20px 10px;
-	* top is 5, right and left are 20, bottom is 10
-    - margin: 5px 20px 10px 12px;
-	* top is 5, right is 20, bottom is 10, left is 12
-o you can also use the following properties to specify margin and
-  padding:
-    - margin-top, margin-left, etc
-    - padding-bottom, padding-right, etc.

-WIDTH:
-o given as a percentage or px
-o 'max-width':
-    - set to 100%, it will fill the volume of the parent container o width: 45%;
-    - the element will take up 45% of the width of its parent element
-    - this example allows for up to 2 such elements to be displayed side-by-side with 10% of the page width left over
-    - this "extra space" can be used to pad the elements nicely with:
-	padding: 2.5%;

-FLOAT:
-o allows elements to appear side-by-side, rather than being displayed consecutively down in a single column o floated elements don't have an explicit width, so make sure to set it to 100% unless you mean something else

-CLEAR:
-o helpful companion to 'float' o if an element follows a floated element or elements, it may push up into the element in ways it's not supposed to. it must be "cleared" of the floated element(s) o allows elements to be "cleared" of other elements, both top/bottom, and left/right

-DISPLAY
-o without specifying this property, an element's display is either 'block' or 'inline' o block elements seem to push other elements out of the way
-    - sections, divs, etc that have a specific width and height o inline elements
-    - mostly just text -- fluid, follows lines o display can be set to 'inline-block' which gives inline character to block elements
-    - ex: displaying images in a row o using "display: block;" in conjuction with "margin: 0 auto 0;" gives us more flexibility than using the text property "center"
-    - better for formatting to variable screen sizes

-BORDER:
-o using radius gives you a circular border on your images.
-WHOA!
-    - using "border-radius: 100%;" gives you a perfect circle
-    - using "border-radius: 20px" will give you subtly rounded corners